keytiles/keytiles-public-api/README.md

 Meaning what we try to keep is the following:

-- Bump patch version - if there are only fixes in generated library codes (see supported languages above)
+- Bump patch version - if there are only fixes in generated library codes (see supported languages above).
+  It is also possible if there was a problem with the generated lib in specific language which we fix BUT without changing schemas, we just release a fix version.
 - Bump minor version - if there are any new things in ani API contracts - but no breaking change anywhere
 - Bump major version - if there is at least breaking change in any API contracts.
 Simply put: you might run into compile issues including this new version of the lib in any supported programming language.